JeremyBYU/polylidar-realsense/README.md

                         Video file path
 ```

+### T265

+If you have a T265 that is rigidly mounted with your D4XX, we can skip the floor normal calculation and just rotate the point cloud into the world frame using T265 Pose data.
+Use the script `python grounddetector/tracking.py` for this work.

 ## Disclaimers

 The Intel D435 is very noisy with dense point clouds.
 The only way to make it usable for Polylidar (as it is currently implemented) is to use heavy filtering, including temporal filtering.
 Also the points are downsampled in order to:

 1. Increase runtime speed.
 Less points = faster polylidar performance.
 2. Create more gaps between points which increases triangle average size.
 The true planarity (normal) of a triangle is more apparent the larger the triangle is in relation to sensor noise.

 Imagine a ground triangle with 1cm edge lengths with a height noise of 1 cm.
 The noise dominates the triangle and makes the normal of the triangle not planar.
 Now image 5 cm edge lengths with same 1cm height noise.
 The noise makes less of a difference and it appears to be more flat.